-Ms. Satorius is adjunct faculty at IES Abroad Vienna, a non-profit organization for American university students studying abroad in Austria.
-Her courses include Opera History I and II and Austrian Art and Architecture.
+Ms. Satorius is the Arts and Humanities department chair at IES Abroad Vienna, a non-profit organization for American university students studying abroad in Austria.
+Courses she currently offers include a survey of Austrian Art and Architecture, Opera History I (Beginnings through the Classical Period) and Opera History II (Romantic through Modern).
 She also guest lectures at various colleges and universities on a range of topics, including Austrian Cultural History and History of Western Art and Architecture.

 After earning her MA in Theater, Film, and Media History from the University of Vienna, Satorius is continuing her scholarship as a doctoral candidate.
 Her dissertation addresses the “Salomania” phenomenon following the 1905 premiere of Richard Strauss’ opera Salome, with particular focus on the title figure’s manifestation in early 20th century popular media.

 In an effort to provide free, flexible guided tours for independently minded travelers, Satorius launched a new podcast in 2021.
 Gretl Guides: Vienna offers numerous themed tours, all meticulously researched and curated to provide the experience of a personal tourguide without the expense.
 Available for download through all major podcast providers.

 Ms. Satorius looks forward to resuming her collaboration with director Lloyd Wood following the forced hiatus of the Covid-19 pandemic.